 Of course, that group of cool guys and classy young ladies had no use for a gangly

-ninth grader, hanging around trying to infiltrate their hip little social clutch.
+ninth grader, hanging around trying to infiltrate their noontime social club.
 No one

 was particularly rude to me.
 Genteel Summerville had good manners, and those with social status were always graciously “stuck-up.”
-So, I was politely, but totally ignored, save for a few “wtf are you doing here kid” looks from some of the jocksters.
+So, I was politely, but pretty much totally ignored, save for a few “get lost” looks from some of the jocksters.

 However, there was one dude who noticed me lurking and actually tried to bring

 me into the conversation a few times.
-His name was Rusty Moore, a quick witted
+It was Rusty Moore, a quick witted

-red-headed junior whom almost everyone seemed to like, except perhaps some of the local rednecks.
+red-headed junior whom almost everyone seemed to like, except perhaps a few of the local rednecks who took his wit the wrong way on occasion.

 Rusty even gave me a comeback line once.
 After some snobby kid cut-me-down about

-A few years later, when I’d just turned seventeen, my sister and I followed her boyfriend out to California where we hitch-hiked, hopped trains, and bummed around for about a year.
+Fortunately, cool came to our neighborhood, when a family with several rambunctious and attractive teenage daughters moved in right across the street.
+And as you can imagine, it wasn’t long before cool dudes were hanging around.
+My big sister and I soon found our own little tribe of early Summerville heads.
+She met a free-spirited guy, and a few years later, when I’d just turned seventeen, we followed him out to California, where we hitch-hiked, hopped trains, and bummed around for about a year.
 Now that was a real education.
 In the early 1970s, the highways were filled with on-the-road youths of every color and class, out to “Look for America.”
-I stayed on the west coast, went to college and finally settled down in Oregon as a musician, photographer, and writer (I made my folks real proud – ha-ha).
+I ended up staying on the west coast, went to college, and finally settled down in Oregon.

 by Anthony Proveaux